vicgalle/ana06.github.io/_posts/2018-02-15-gsoc-in-indonesia.markdown

 ### Let’s do it!

-When I travelled to [openSUSE Asia](https://events.opensuse.org/conference/summitasia17) in October, I had the chance to speak with some members of the indonesian community and I found out that we have a huge community of openSUSE users in Indonesia.
+When I travelled to [openSUSE Asia](https://events.opensuse.org/conference/summitasia17) in October, I had the chance to speak with some members of the Indonesian community and I found out that we have a huge community of openSUSE users in Indonesia.
 And a big part of this community are university students of Computer Science.
 However, those students don’t get involved in the development of openSUSE.
 I also heard many times during the conference that students in Indonesia and in Asia in general are shy and that they find the open source development scary.
-I hope that with this blog post I can achieve that indonesian students lose their fear and encourage them to get involved in openSUSE development.
+I hope that with this blog post I can achieve that Indonesian students lose their fear and encourage them to get involved in openSUSE development.

 The GSoC application period starts on March 12th, but you can already take a look at the organizations and projects and find the best one for you.
 Approaching the people in the project is also important, as you will be working with them 3 months.
 We recommend to make at least one contribution to the project you want to apply as that will help you to find out if this is the right project for you and to write a good proposal, but you do not need to send a lot of pull requests.